An innovative study of this rapidly developing and lens-based medium

 - 3 years full time, 4 years sandwich with work placement

-240-300 points to include a minimum of 240 points from A Levels, or equivalent, with 100 points from an A Level in an art and design subject, preferably photography.
-Or Foundation art and design or National Diploma in art and design.
+- 240-300 points from A levels or equivalent, with 100 points from an A level in an Art & Design subject, preferably Photography.
+Or Foundation Art & Design or National Diploma in Art & Design.
 Applicants may be subject to interview.
 A portfolio is essential.
+English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.
+Other qualifications

 +44 (0)23 9284 2421